 Clinical Practicum Courses

-Clinical practicum (practice in massage therapy) is completed at The Body Therapy Center and School of Massage and at off-site locations for special events.
+Clinical practicum (practice in massage therapy) skills is completed at The Body Therapy Center and School of Massage and at off-site locations for special events.
 Students may periodically be required to travel outside of the college district for clinical practicum.
 Practicum work begins as early as the first semester of the program and continues every semester until program completion.
-Clinical practicum is completed by scheduled client appointments and the student’s schedule.
+Clinical practicum is completed by scheduled client appointments and the student’s availability.
 Hours may be completed during the day, evening and/or weekend.

 Massage Therapy Certificate program